Braided quantum symmetries of graph $\mathrm{C}^*$-algebras: The braided free unitary quantum group

-This section describes the bosonization construction which gives an equivalence between the category of braided compact quantum groups and the category of ordinary compact quantum groups together with an idempotent quantum group homomorphism.
-We shall describe explicitly the bosonization of the braided free unitary quantum group constructed above, to be used in the sequel.
-We begin with recalling a few necessary preliminaries.
+We now come to the bosonization construction which gives an equivalence between the category of braided compact quantum groups and the category of ordinary compact quantum groups together with an idempotent quantum group homomorphism.
+We shall describe explicitly the bosonization of the braided free unitary quantum group constructed above, to be used in the sequel; however, we omit the proofs, as they are contained in \cites{mrw2016,MR2019,cocycle-twist}.